Draggie306/EditingCheatSheets/A Level/Geography - Hazardous Earth.md

 However, this LIDC eruption was much better handled compared to the eruption in 2002, where 10x more people died and 13% of the city was destroyed, rendering 120,000 homeless.
 People in Goma were evidently more prepared this time, showing how far a small warning system and prior community knowledge can help mitigate vulnerability.

+It is worth noting that the DRC is in an area of conflict,

 ## Case study: Mount Merapi, Indonesia

 Indonesia is an EDC with an HDI of 0.705 and GNI per capita of **$4,580** in 2022.
 It is in a very unstable tectonic region, with the Sunda Trench being the subduction zone between the Indo-Australian plate to the south and east, and the continental Eurasian plate to the north.
 There are 130 active volcanoes in Indonesia and, as a result, 70% of the 273 million inhabitants live within 100km of an active volcano - within range of damaging distances to historic VEI 6 and 7 eruptions of Tambora and Krakatau.
 8.6 million are within 10km of these volcanoes - the range of a pyroclastic flow.